 Performance target setting and assessment of CEO

-The Compensation Committee may appoint external compensation advisors to provide services relating to executive compensation matters.
-In 2019 and 2018, two external consulting companies provided benchmarking services to the Compensation Committee as described below.
+In 2020 and 2019, two external consulting companies provided benchmarking services to the Compensation Committee as described below.
 These companies do not have other mandates with Tecan.

-In 2019, a benchmarking analysis of the structure and level of the Board compensation was conducted.
-For this purpose, a peer group of Swiss companies listed on the SIX Swiss Exchange, excluding financial services, was selected.
-This peer group consisted of Also, Bachem, Belimo, Bell, Bucher Industries, Conzzeta, Dätwyler, Dormakaba, Forbo, Galenica, Idorsia, Landis+Gyr, SFS, Siegfried, Sulzer, VAT and Ypsomed.
-It was well balanced in terms of market capitalization, revenue size, and headcount.
-This analysis showed that while the compensation structure was broadly in line with prevalent market practice, the compensation levels were slightly below market.
-Based on this analysis and after several years with no adjustments, the compensation levels for the members of the Board of Directors will be adjusted accordingly from the 2020 Annual General Meeting, as described in the section “Outlook and Motions on Compensation at the Annual General Meeting” at the end of this report.
+In 2019 a benchmarking analysis of the structure and level of the Board compensation was conducted by an independent external consultant.
+For this purpose, a peer group of Swiss companies3 listed on the SIX Swiss Exchange, excluding financial services, was selected.
+The peer group was well balanced in terms of market capitalization, revenue size, and headcount.
+This analysis showed that while the compensation structure was broadly in line with prevalent market practice, the compensation levels at Tecan were slightly below market.
+Based on this analysis and after several years with no adjustments, the compensation levels for the members of the Board of Directors were adjusted from the 2020 Annual General Meeting onwards to achieve market median compensation levels, see details in table below.

-Tecan has a set of uniform compensation policies, which are systematic, transparent and have a long-term focus.
+Tecan applies a set of uniform compensation policies, which are systematic, transparent and focused on the long-term perspective.

-In line with good corporate principles, the compensation of the Board of Directors is fixed and does not contain any performance-based elements in order to guarantee the Board’s independence in exercising its duties.
-The compensation is delivered in cash and in shares to strengthen the alignment with shareholders’ interests.
+In line with good corporate governance, the compensation for the Board of Directors is fixed and does not contain any performance-based elements.
+This strengthens the Board’s independence in exercising its supervisory duties towards executive management.
+The fixed compensation is delivered in cash and in shares to strengthen the alignment with shareholders’ interests.

-The compensation of the Members of the Management Board is determined on the basis of four factors: financial performance of the Company, individual performance, position held and labor market situation.
-The ultimate goal of the compensation system is to attract highly qualified and motivated talents, to ensure their long-term loyalty to the Company, incentivize performance and to align their interests with those of the shareholders.
-The fixed and variable compensation programs are designed to cover the basic requirements, with the stock ownership plan aligning total compensation with the long-term financial success of the Group and the value creation for shareholders of the Company.
+The compensation for the members of the Management Board is based on the following factors: financial performance of the Company, achievement of strategic goals, position held and labor market situation.
+The ultimate goal of the compensation system is to attract and retain highly qualified and motivated talents, to ensure their long-term loyalty to the Company, incentivize performance and to align their interests with those of the shareholders.
+The fixed and variable cash compensation programs are designed to cover the basic requirements, while the long-term incentive plan aligns total compensation with the long-term financial success of the Group and the value creation for shareholders of the Company.

 COMPENSATION SYSTEM OF THE BOARD OF DIRECTORS

-In order to ensure their independence in their duties, members of the Board of Directors receive fixed compensation only.
 There is no performance-based compensation and members of the Board of Directors are not insured in the Company pension plan.
-The fixed compensation consists of a fee for services to the Board paid in cash and in restricted share units (RSU), as well as additional committee fees paid in cash.
-The cash compensation is paid in two settlements in May and November, while the RSUs are allocated annually at the beginning of the term of office on the basis of the Tecan share’s average closing price on the SIX Swiss Exchange during the first four months of the relevant fiscal year.
-The RSUs fully vest upon completion of the annual term, or pro rata in the event of an early exit.
+The fixed compensation consists of a fee for services paid in cash and in Restricted Share Units (RSUs), as well as additional committee fees paid in cash.
+The cash compensation is paid in two settlements in May and November, while the RSUs are allocated annually at the beginning of the term of office on the basis of the Tecan share’s average closing price on the SIX Swiss Exchange during the first four months of the relevant financial year.
+The RSUs fully vest and are converted into Tecan shares upon completion of the annual term, or pro rata in the event of an early exit.